MarcTheWolf/FED_S10269545_Assg01/README.md

 ### 2. __<u>Wireframing and Prototyping</u>__
-  - __Low-Fidelity Wireframes__: Creating basic wireframes with simple shapes and annotations to represent key UI elements like the navigation bar, content grids and  search bar.
-These wireframes help define the website’s layout and functionality without focusing on aesthetic details.
+  - __High-Fidelity Wireframes__: High-fidelity wireframes are detailed representations of a website's layout, incorporating realistic design elements like fonts, colors, and icons.
+They showcase the user interface in its final form, with interactive features such as buttons, menus, and content grids.
+These wireframes help define the structure and flow of the website, ensuring that the design is both visually appealing and functional before development begins.
+High-fidelity wireframes also highlight responsive design elements, ensuring the website works seamlessly across devices.

 ### 3. __<u>Visual Design and Branding</u>__
   - __Color Palette and Typography__: Selecting a color scheme and fonts that are modern, clean, and easy to read.
 For this website, I have decided to go for a black, white and blue aesthetic.